Sulfurium/zsh-theme/README.md

-# zsh-theme
+# Sulfurium-ZSH
-Our zsh theme
+The ZSH THeme of sulfuriumOs